strigo/wryte/README.md

 By default the `_json` or `_console` handlers are added and they can also be removed.

-## Formatters
+### Using Formatters

 Currently, Wryte allows to choose between just two formatters: `json` and `console`.
-The `json` logger obviously doesn't require any formatting as any fields provided in the message will be propagated with the JSON string.
+The `json` formatter obviously doesn't require any formatting as any fields provided in the message will be propagated with the JSON string.

 The console output, on the other hand, might require formatting.
 Wryte's priority is to simplify and standardize the way we print and ship log messages, not to allow you to just view console logs anyway you want.
 I might add something in the future to allow to format console messages.